ngothanhtan2807/ngothanhtan2807/README.md

-### Hi there 👋, My name is Ngo Thanh Tan.
+# Hi there 👋, My name is Ngo Thanh Tan.
-I want to be a full-stack developer.
+ ### I want to be a full-stack developer.
+- 🌍 I live in Ho Chi Minh City.
+- You can contact me at ngothanhtan2608@gmail.com.

+### Skills

+- Java
+- Html
+- Css
+- ReactJs

 <!--
 **ngothanhtan2807/ngothanhtan2807** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.